IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 So If you need to save them, you have  to copy them to /bettik workdir for short term preservation(<1an), or to the Mantis2 cloud storage for long term preservation(<5ans).
 ```
-     WARNING: if your files are only accessed in read mode, and you still use them, you
+     >:warning:  if your files are only accessed in read mode, and you still use them, you
      should do a `touch <file>` or `touch -r <directory>` to update the change time as
      HPC scratches do not update the access time.
      Otherwise, they may be deleted 60 days after their creation.